PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 evidence names, the tensor-count clause, following late-binary tensor-count boundary, and the absence of a new consumer remain fixed.

+The next late-binary reconciliation is also already guarded by complete
+evidence: static-signature sanitization, rank-four binary adapter insertion, singleton broadcast repair, and a tensor-count decrease that covers prune-only cleanup.
+Its runtime fixture independently exercises every counter and the prune path while preserving the all-zero skip.

+Strict characterization keeps that predicate unchanged and selects only its body for a future `_late_binary_repair_static_shape_stats` assignment with `include_mutation_count=True`.
+It fixes the following optional late-binary layout-recovery guard and introduces no result consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`